Registration for courses

 This competency should be demonstrated by completing the conversion course Research Design & Measurement in the Social Sciences.
 This conversion course will be offered by the Institute of Political Science and may be followed along with the other courses from the regular Master of Science programme.
 The full conversion course comprises 5 ECTS credits.
 This conversion course is not part of the regular curriculum of the Master of Science programme.

-The specialisation International Organisation offers three core modules:
+The Master Political Science offers two core modules:

-The specialisation International Organisation allows students to specialise through their own choices of seminars (subject to availability).
+The master program in Conflict and Cooperation allows students to specialize through their own choices of seminars (subject to availability).
 Students will gain advanced knowledge on a variety of empirical or normative approaches in political science.
 Seminar topics range from human rights, conflict management, distributive justice to political conflict and the media to elections and coalitions in a national context.
 Students may opt to complete the program with a thesis or an internship which includes a substantive research report.

-Those opting for a thesis will follow a International Organisation Thesis Seminar during the second semester.
-In the International Organisation Thesis Seminar students apply theoretical and methodological knowledge and skills to a theme related to international organisation.
+Those opting for a thesis will follow a Political Science Thesis Seminar during the second semester.
+In the Political Science Thesis Seminar students apply theoretical and methodological knowledge and skills to a theme related to conflict and cooperation.
 Preparations for the thesis start during the month of January (designated for self-study).
 The thesis may take the form of a theoretical analysis, literature study, quantitative or qualitative empirical research, or a case study.
 Students write a thesis on the findings of individual research (length between 8.000 and 10.000 words).

 The teachers that are mentioned in each course are appointed by the Board of Examiners to conduct examinations.